5 Top Travel Tips India: Surviving Indian Culture

 Tip: There are many kind, gentlemen in India.
 However, to be safe, I’d advise women to avoid showing overly-friendly interest or flirting with Indian men, if there is no romantic interest.
 Politeness can be misinterpreted and magnified.
 In the past I’ve given my number or email out to helpful Indian men who showed concern over my safety.
 My phone rang several times a day, and I was emailed by one gentleman for a few years.
 If you reach out for help, look towards families and women first.

 When I was there, the most drastic news I heard was about a foreign woman getting acid thrown in her face.
 She was staying with an young Indian man, having relations and then wanted to leave.
 The Indian family I was staying with at the time, feared my leaving their home, due to this incident.
 This case was an extreme case that generally doesn’t happen to travelers, but …acid throwing is something Indian women in extreme cases, have been subject to in the past.

-4. What will make Indians stare?
+4. What makes Indians stare?

 95% of the time, Indians stare out of curiosity.
 If you’re a foreign traveler, you look different to them or you may be carrying something that is foreign to them.
 However, there’s two things I’ve noticed Indians will stare at.

 Big city folks and Indian tourists at tourist attractions can care less about your camera, because they’re already striking poses for their own mobile cameras (I’ve seen a handful even doing their own photoshoots!).
 But outside of those heavy urban environments, you’ll find more curiosity towards the camera.
 Unlike other countries, an Indian staring at your camera does not mean thieving intentions.
 Cameras are equated with films and fame and just honest curiosity.

 Tip:You’ll find India is a photogenic country, with the best and most genuine smiles.
 If you take a photo, show them the photo.
 In rare cases, I’ve gone to the local copy place to make copies.